aileks/aileks/README.md

 ---

 ### Hey there!
-:woman_technologist: I'm a Full-Stack Web Devolper and Data Science student. 💪
+:woman_technologist: I'm a Full-Stack Web Devolper and aspiring Data Scientist. 💪

 ---